Word@Work, Let God's Word energise your working day!

 Matthew 28:1-4

-The day after Jesus' crucifixion was the Sabbath when no Jew could go to a tomb until after sunset on Saturday.
-The two women wanted to be there and went to the grave site as the new day was dawning.
+The day after Jesus' crucifixion was the Sabbath.
+On that sacred day, no Jew would go to a tomb.
+They waited until after sunset on Saturday.
+But then it was too dark.
+So the two women went to the grave site as the new day was dawning, on the Sunday.
 Their personal love for Jesus and emotional distress led them to see what God's power had achieved.
 Their role as witnesses in confirming the resurrection was God-arranged.

 Coming And Going